Deadline: September 30, 2023

-The Forum for History of Physics (FHP) of the American Physical Society is proud to establish an annual History of Physics Essay Contest.
-The contest is designed to promote interest in the history of physics among those not, or not yet, professionally engaged in the subject.
+The Forum for the History and Philosophy of Physics (FHPP) of the American Physical Society is proud to hold an annual History of Physics Essay Contest.
+The contest aims to promote interest in the history of physics among those not, or not yet, professionally engaged in the field.
 Entries can address the work of individual physicists, teams of physicists, physics discoveries, or other appropriate topics.
 Entries should not exceed 2,500 words, including notes and references.
 Entries should be both scholarly and generally accessible to scientists and historians.

-Entries will be judged by members of the FHP Executive Committee and are due by September 1, 2020, at 11:59 p.m.
+Entries will be judged by members of the FHPP Executive Committee and are due by September 30, 2023, at 11:59 p.m.
 US Eastern Time.
-They should be submitted, as Word documents or PDFs, by emailing firstname.lastname@example.org with “Essay Contest” in the subject line.
+They should be submitted, as Word documents or PDFs, by emailing the FHPP Chair, Alberto Martinez, email@example.com, with “Essay Contest” in the subject line.
 Entrants should supply their names, institutional affiliations (if any), mail and email addresses, and phone numbers.
-Winners will be announced by October 1, 2020.
+Winners will be announced by November 15, 2023.

 Past Essay Contest Winners